Aid Station Captains Section – Captains Please Read

 –HOMEWORK–

-Your Homework Before the Race – If you would be so kind…: (For 2022 we will email you a “survey” to get the answers to these questions).
+Your Homework Before the Race – If you would be so kind…: (We will email you a “survey” to get the answers to these questions).

 1. Please let us know what extra type of food items you are planning – if you have anything vegetarian or vegan you will have a few runner friends for life!